 “If you’re an employee working remotely rather than an employer or business owner, you unfortunately don’t qualify for the home office tax deduction (however, please note that it is still available to some as a state tax deduction).
 Prior to the Tax Cuts and Job Acts (TCJA) tax reform passed in 2017, employees could deduct unreimbursed employee business expenses, which included the home office deduction.
 However, for tax years 2018 through 2025, the itemized deduction for employee business expenses has been eliminated.”

-First, consider how much of your living space is dedicated to working.
-Measure the overall square footage of the house or apartment, then measure the space you use for work.
-To calculate your totals, tally your electricity, heating, internet, and water bills for each month of WFH.
-Then, multiply the number of days in the month by the total square footage of your space.
+- Find your WFH utility usage.
+Multiply the number of days in the month by the total square footage of your space.
 Separately, multiply the number of working days in the month by the total square footage of your workspace.
-Divide your total bills by the first total space, total month number.
-Then, multiply that by the second total workspace, total workdays number.
+Divide your total bills by the first total space and total month number.
+Then, multiply that by the second total workspace and total workday number.
 That’s how much of your utilities have been work expenses.
-Since utilities are often variable based on use, make sure to calculate these totals for each month to ensure your taxes or stipend proposals are perfectly filed.
+Since utilities are often variable based on use, make sure to calculate these totals for each month to ensure your taxes or stipend proposals are accurate.

 Here’s an example: if you live in a home that’s 1,000 square feet, your workspace is 200 square feet, and your total monthly utilities are $450, your calculations would look like this: